edgi-govdata-archiving/EJScreen/README.md

 # EJScreen

+A Repository for the EJScreen application, version 2.3.

 The repository contains the EJScreen application, its mobile module, and EJScreen API.
 The EJScreen application consists of a number of mapdijit modules, and their supporting HTML, JavaScript, ASP.NET, stylesheets, and PDF templates.
 EJScreen mobile is a module for the EJScreen application targeted mobile devices and written in Calcite and ASP.NET.
 The EJScreen API is an APS.NET application.

 More information can be found at the <a href="https://www.epa.gov/ejscreen" rel="nofollow">EJScreen</a> website or by viewing the EJScreen <a href="https://ejscreen.epa.gov/mapper/help/ejscreen_help.pdf" rel="nofollow">Online Help</a>.